MisterJimson/multi_screen_layout/README.md

 A collection of Widgets that make multi screen user experiences easy to build
 ## Supported Devices
 - [x] Surface Duo
+- [x] Galaxy Z Fold 1 (Flex Mode)
-- [ ] Galaxy Z Fold
+- [x] Galaxy Z Fold 2 (Flex Mode)
-- [ ] Galaxy Z Flip
+- [x] Galaxy Z Flip (Flex Mode)
+- [ ] LG Wing

 If you know of other devices that could support multi screen layouts, please submit a PR and add them to this list.
 ## Layouts
 ### TwoPageLayout
-Displays two Widgets, one per screen, on a dual screen device when the app is being spanned across both screens.
-This is designed to be used to accomplish Two Page, Dual View, and Companion Pane [dual screen app patterns](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-app-patterns).
+Displays two Widgets, one per screen.

+On a dual screen device when the app is being spanned across two screens, displays both widgets, one per screen.
+This is designed to be used to accomplish Two Page, Dual View, and Companion Pane [dual screen app patterns from Microsoft](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-app-patterns).

+On a folding screen device when the screen is half opened the screen is treated as a dual screen device.
+This is designed to be used to Accomplish [Flex Mode](https://developer.samsung.com/galaxy-z/flex-mode.html) user experiences.

-On a single screen device, or when the app is only running on a single screen, only the first page will display.
+On a single screen device, or when the app is only running on a single screen, only `child` will be displayed.

 ```dart
 class MyApp extends StatelessWidget {